thenickdude/blackbox/README.md

 The Blackbox was developed and tested on a quadcopter.
 It should work on hexacopters or octocopters, but they transmit more information to the flight log (due to having more motors) so the number of dropped frames may increase.
 I don't know if it works on tricopters.
+The `blackbox_render` tool only supports quadcopters (please send me flight logs from other craft, and I can add support for them!)

 Baseflight's "looptime" setting will decide how many times per second an update is saved to the flight log.
 The software was developed on a craft with a looptime of 2400.
 Any looptime smaller than this will put more strain on the